Blog

 Cognitive Behavioral Therapy (CBT)

-Cognitive behavioral therapy is beneficial for treating comorbid depression, insomnia, and anxiety in patients with MG.
+Cognitive behavioral therapy (CBT) has been shown to help manage depression, anxiety, and insomnia in many people living with chronic illnesses, including myasthenia gravis.
 This short-term therapy focuses on changing patient behavior or thinking related to MG issues.

 Mental Health Therapy